looten/yocto-qemu-playground/poky/documentation/dev-manual/common-tasks.rst

 the package, and ``PKGSIZE``, which is the total size of files in the package in bytes.

-There is also a file that corresponds to the recipe from which the package came (e.g. ``buildhistory/packages/i586-poky-linux/busybox/latest``):
+A file also exists that corresponds to the recipe from which the package came (e.g. ``buildhistory/packages/i586-poky-linux/busybox/latest``):

 .. code-block:: none